Year-End Tax Planning for Individuals

 Accelerating income and deductions are two strategies that are commonly used to help taxpayers minimize their tax liability.
 Most taxpayers anticipate increased earnings from year to year, whether it’s from a job or investments, so this strategy works well.
 On the flip side, however, if you anticipate a lower income next year or know you will have significant medical bills, you might want to consider deferring income and expenses to the following year.

-If you anticipate being in a higher tax bracket next year, accelerating income into 2018 is a good idea, especially for taxpayers whose earnings are close to threshold amounts ($200,000 for single filers and $250,000 for married filing jointly) that make them liable for additional Medicare Tax or Net Investment Income Tax (see below).
+Accelerating income into 2019 is also a good idea if you anticipate being in a higher tax bracket next year.
+This is especially true for taxpayers whose earnings are close to threshold amounts ($200,000 for single filers and $250,000 for married filing jointly) that make them liable for additional Medicare Tax or Net Investment Income Tax (more about this topic below).

-- Pay a state estimated tax installment in December instead of at the January due date.
+- Paying an estimated state tax installment in December instead of at the January due date.
 However, make sure the payment is based on a reasonable estimate of your state tax.

-- Pay your entire property tax bill, including installments due in year 2019, by year-end.
+- Paying your entire property tax bill, including installments due in 2020, by year-end.
 This does not apply to mortgage escrow accounts.

-- Pay 2019 tuition in 2018 to take full advantage of the American Opportunity Tax Credit, an above-the-line credit worth up to $2,500 per student to cover the cost of tuition, fees and course materials paid during the taxable year.
+- Paying 2020 tuition in 2019 to take full advantage of the American Opportunity Tax Credit, an above-the-line tax credit worth up to $2,500 per student that helps cover the cost of tuition, fees and course materials paid during the taxable year.
 Forty percent of the credit (up to $1,000) is refundable, which means you can get it even if you owe no tax.

 Additional Medicare Tax

-Taxpayers whose income exceeds certain threshold amounts ($200,000 single filers and $250,000 married filing jointly) are liable for an additional Medicare tax of 0.9 percent on their tax returns, but may request that their employers withhold additional income tax from their pay to be applied against their tax liability when filing their 2018 tax return next April.
+Taxpayers whose income exceeds certain threshold amounts ($200,000 single filers and $250,000 married filing jointly) are liable for an additional Medicare tax of 0.9 percent on their tax returns but may request that their employers withhold additional income tax from their pay to be applied against their tax liability when filing their 2019 tax return next April.

-If you’re a taxpayer close to the threshold for the Medicare Tax, it might make sense to switch Roth retirement contributions to a traditional IRA plan, thereby avoiding the 3.8 percent Net Investment Income Tax (NIIT) as well (more about the NIIT below).
+As such, high net worth individuals should consider contributing to Roth IRAs and 401(k) because distributions are not subject to the Medicare Tax.
+In addition, if you’re a taxpayer who is close to the threshold for the Medicare Tax, it might make sense to switch Roth retirement contributions to a traditional IRA plan, thereby avoiding the 3.8 percent Net Investment Income Tax (NIIT) as well (more about the NIIT below).

 Alternate Minimum Tax

-Note: AMT exemption amounts for 2018 are as follows:
+AMT exemption amounts for 2019 are as follows:

 Property, as well as money, can be donated to a charity.
 You can generally take a deduction for the fair market value of the property; however, for certain property, the deduction is limited to your cost basis.
 While you can also donate your services to charity, you may not deduct the value of these services.
 You may also be able to deduct charity-related travel expenses and some out-of-pocket expenses, however.